JSeam2/CUM-Circuit/CIRCUIT_IMPLEMENTATION.md

 ## Overview

 This document describes the implementation of the withdrawal circuit for the PrivateVault system using Noir and Poseidon hash functions.
+This is a port of Tornado Cash V1 into Noir and Poseidon hashing scheme.

 ## Architecture